grnet/synnefo/docs/source/devguide.rst

 The reply is the object's data (or part of it), except if a hashmap is requested with ``hashmap``, or a version list with ``version=list`` (in both cases an extended reply format must be specified).
 Object headers (as in a ``HEAD`` request) are always included.

 Hashmaps expose the underlying storage format of the object.
 Note that each hash is computed after trimming trailing null bytes of the corresponding block.
+The ``X-Object-Hash`` header reports the single Merkle hash of the object's hashmap (refer to http://bittorrent.org/beps/bep_0030.html for more information).

 Example ``format=json`` reply: